Team

 Subjects: DaF (German as a Foreign Language), English, History, LRS

-Class Teacher Grade 10a
+Class Teacher Grade 11a

-Head of Social Studies Department
+Head of History Department

 Subjects: English, Social Studies, History

-Class Teacher Grade 5b
+Class Teacher Grade 6b

 Head of Art Department